-If you are in charge of acquiring products and services for a Government agency, make it your resolution to use the GSA system.
+12 benefits of using the GSA schedule If you are in charge of acquiring products and services for a Government agency, make it your resolution to use the GSA system.
 It can dramatically speed up the acquisition process – often reducing procurement from months to only a few days.
 Following […]

-Becky Carter, the graphic designer at NFSTC who was recognized with this award, consistently develops eye-catching, innovative designs.
+NFSTC recently won a prestigious award from Graphic Design USA in their annual American Inhouse Design Award competition for design of the website, www.ForensicScienceSimplified.org.
+These coveted awards are granted to outstanding work by inhouse designers.
+Becky Carter, Graphic Designer of NFSTC who was recognized with this award, consistently develops eye-catching, innovative designs.
 ForensicScienceSimplified.org is meant for non-scientists, and the design echoes that simple feel, using fun, pixilated icons and a simple, consistent navigation.

 NFSTC’s ROTC Biometrics and Forensics Internship is now under way at the Largo training facility.
 A dozen cadets from around the country will receive basic forensic training and hands on practice applying crime scene investigation techniques.

 On this election day, NFSTC reminds you to take a little time understand the candidates and issues, and to vote.
 Your ballot is your opportunity to participate in the decision-making process that guides progress for the United States of America.